 Pemberton to Whistler - The Fun Way

 This brilliant adventure starts with a short helicopter trip to the summit of Mount Currie and finishes on the slopes of Blackcomb Mountain.
-Located just north of Whistler, it remains a mystery as to why this area sees such little traffic as the ski quality, terrain and setting along the Currie- Wedge Traverse are quite possibly the best in the Sea to Sky Corridor.
+Located just north of Whistler, it remains a mystery why this area sees such little traffic as the ski quality, terrain and setting along with the Currie- Wedge Traverse are quite possibly the best in the Sea to Sky Corridor.

 Length: 3 Days